This notice applies to all our clients, prospective clients and business contacts about whom we hold personal information.

 You have the right to:

-- Access the data that we hold for you
+- Have the data we hold about you transferred to another organisation computer.

 In the event of a sale, merger, acquisition, insolvency or other change in ownership or control of the business or its assets, personal data, including special category data, may be transferred to a third party as part of that transaction.
 Any such transfer will only take place where it is necessary for the continuation of business operations and will be subject to appropriate safeguards, in full compliance with GDPR.
 We will take all reasonable steps to ensure your personal data is handled securely, lawfully, and in accordance with this Privacy Policy.
 Where legally required, we will notify you of the transfer and provide relevant details about the new data controller.